nmmichalak/R_programming_for_research/README.md

 > - [{ swirl }: Learn R, in R](http://swirlstats.com/) _&quot;swirl teaches you R programming and data science interactively, at your own pace, and right in the R console!&quot;_
 > - [A language, not a letter: Learning statistics in R](http://ademos.people.uic.edu/index.html) _&quot;This online collection of tutorials was created by graduate students in psychology as a resource for other experimental psychologists interested in using R for statistical analyses and graphics.
 Each chapter was created to provide an overview of how to code a particular topic in the R language.&quot;_
 > - [STAT 545 @ UBC: Data wrangling, exploration, and analysis with R](http://stat545.com/index.html) _&quot;Learn how to explore, groom, visualize, and analyze data and make all of that reproducible, reusable, and shareable using R&quot;_
+> - [designingexperiments.com](https://designingexperiments.com/) site accompanies Designing Experiments and Analyzing Data: A Model Comparison Perspective (3rd edition; Maxwell, Delaney, & Kelley, 2018).
+It's full of modeling examples for R, but it also includes some extremely useful website applications for power analyses for all sorts of common designs

 ### **texts**